ELF: A Family of Encoder-Free ECG-Language Models: Related Work

-Although promising, ELMs remain in their early stages, with most prior works still exploring different ECG representations, architectures, learning objectives, and training regimes \cite{lan2025gemempoweringmllmgrounded,zhao2024ecgchatlargeecglanguagemodel,song2025retrievalaugmentedgenerationelectrocardiogramlanguagemodels}.
-Due to their similarity to VLMs, many studies first train a strong ECG-specific encoder, then pair the pretrained encoder with a pretrained LLM for natural language generation (NLG) \cite{li2025anyecgchatgeneralistecgmllmflexible}.
+Although promising, ELMs remain in their early stages, with most prior works still exploring different ECG representations, architectures, learning objectives, and training regimes \citep{lan2025gemempoweringmllmgrounded,zhao2024ecgchatlargeecglanguagemodel,song2025retrievalaugmentedgenerationelectrocardiogramlanguagemodels}.
+Following the architectural pattern of VLMs, many studies first train a strong ECG-specific encoder, then pair the pretrained encoder with a pretrained LLM for natural language generation (NLG) \citep{li2025anyecgchatgeneralistecgmllmflexible}.
 However, this approach requires substantial ECG data and computational resources to train an effective encoder.
 To address this limitation, recent works have proposed more efficient designs.
-MEIT \cite{wan2024meitmultimodalelectrocardiograminstruction}, for instance, employs a lightweight ECG encoder composed of several 1-D convolutional layers with batch normalization \cite{ioffe2015batchnormalizationacceleratingdeep}, ReLU \cite{fukushima_1969_visual}, and average pooling, trained end-to-end with the LLM.
-Another approach explores non-learning-based methods, such as applying Byte-Pair Encoding (BPE) \cite{Gage1994ANA} to tokenize the ECG signal and directly concatenate it with text query tokens \cite{han2024ecgbytetokenizerendtoendgenerative}.
+MEIT \citep{wan2024meitmultimodalelectrocardiograminstruction}, for instance, employs a lightweight ECG encoder composed of several 1-D convolutional layers with batch normalization \citep{ioffe2015batchnormalizationacceleratingdeep}, ReLU \citep{fukushima_1969_visual}, and average pooling, trained end-to-end with the LLM.
+Another approach explores non-learning-based methods, such as applying Byte-Pair Encoding (BPE) \citep{Gage1994ANA} to tokenize the ECG signal and directly concatenate it with text query tokens \citep{han2024ecgbytetokenizerendtoendgenerative}.
 We benchmark ELF against several recent ELM methods \citep{langer2025opentslmtimeserieslanguagemodels, na2024guidingmaskedrepresentationlearning, liu2024zeroshotecgclassificationmultimodal, han2025signalimagesymbolicexploring, chen2026learningtransferablesensormodels} and show that it consistently matches or outperforms them.
 This suggests strong performance on current benchmarks does not necessarily require complex encoders or elaborate training pipelines.